What’s the Carbon Footprint of Your Website?

 Author Sarah-Indra Jungblut:

-A recent report by the carbon emission think-tank The Shift Project calculates that ICT currently contributes to about 4 per cent of global greenhouse gas emissions – twice as much as the aviation industry.
-And to make that worse, its contribution is growing more swiftly.
-We urgently need to address how to reduce our ever-growing digital carbon footprint.
-If we’re to find a solution, we need to working out exactly what it is that is using all of that energy.
+According to Climateiq, data centres generate more emissions than the aviation industry.
+And to make matters worse, their emissions don’t show any sign of stopping.
+We urgently need to address how to reduce our digital carbon footprint.
+If we’re to find a solution, we need to work out exactly what is using all that energy.
 Fortunately, research is catching up.
 It has been shown, for example, that streaming moving images is the number one cause of carbon emissions in the digital world and that the billions of search queries made around the world add up to many, many tons of CO2.
-You can find out more in our latest long-read: Our Digital Carbon Footprint: What’s the Environmental Impact of the Online World?
+You can find out more in our long-read: Our Digital Carbon Footprint: What’s the Environmental Impact of the Online World?

-Alongside all the video, music and email services that we use, there are also other things that have an impact on carbon emissions – and website design is one of them.
+Alongside all the video, music and email services we use, other things impact carbon emissions—and website design is one of them.
 An average website produces 4.61 grams of CO2 for every page view.
 For websites that have an average of 10,000 page views per month, that makes 553 kilograms of CO2 per year.
-But there are ways for programmers and owners to reduce the carbon footprint of their websites.
-The Website Carbon Calculator – designed by Wholegrain Digital – is one great example.
-Enter the URL of any website, and it will calculate the estimated CO2 emissions and also give you tips on how they could be reduced.
+But there are ways for programmers and website owners to reduce the carbon footprint of their websites.
+The Website Carbon Calculator, designed by Wholegrain Digital, is one great example.
+Enter the URL of any website, and it will calculate the estimated CO2 emissions and also give you tips on how to make your website more carbon-efficient.

 1. Data transfer over the wire (The data transferred over the wire when a web page is loaded.)